 In many car-motorcycle crashes, drivers claimed they "didn't see" the motorcycle or didn't see it until it was too late.
 Motorcycles are smaller and harder to see than cars are.
 Motorcycles can easily be hidden by a car or truck, so safety experts suggest motorists look for a helmet above, tires below or a shadow alongside a vehicle that they can't see around.

 You can expect plenty of stopping during the Flood Run.
 On the Minnesota side, Hastings, Red Wing, Frontenac, Lake City, Wabasha, Minnieska and Minnesota City are on the official list.
-Wisconsin stops feature Prescott, Diamond Bluff, Hager City, Bay City, Maiden Rock, Pepin, Nelson, Alma and Fountain City.
+Wisconsin stop features Prescott, Diamond Bluff, Hager City, Bay City, Maiden Rock, Pepin, Nelson, Alma and Fountain City.

-So start seeing motorcycles - every day and Saturday when they'll be pretty hard to miss.
+So start seeing motorcycles - every day and on Saturday when they'll be pretty hard to miss.